dask/dask/docs/source/dataframe-create.rst

 Dask can create DataFrames from various data storage formats like CSV, HDF, Apache Parquet, and others.
-For most formats, this data can live on various storage systems including local disk, network file systems (NFS), the Hadoop File System (HDFS), Google Cloud Storage, and Amazon's S3 (excepting HDF, which is only available on POSIX like file systems).
+For most formats, this data can live on various storage systems including local disk, network file systems (NFS), the Hadoop Distributed File System (HDFS), Google Cloud Storage, and Amazon S3 (excepting HDF, which is only available on POSIX like file systems).

-See the :doc:`DataFrame overview page <dataframe>` for more on ``dask.dataframe`` scope, use, and limitations.
+See the :doc:`DataFrame overview page <dataframe>` for more on ``dask.dataframe`` scope, use, and limitations and :doc:`DataFrame Best Practices <dataframe-best-practices>` for more tips and solutions to common problems.

 API
 ---